Glossary

 The practice of improving a brand's presence in AI-generated answers.
 Analogous to SEO, but for answer engines instead of search-result lists.

-GEO stands for Generative Engine Optimisation.
-Where classic SEO optimises for ranking high in a list of links, GEO optimises for being named, cited or recommended inside the answer itself.
+GEO stands for Generative Engine Optimization.
+Where classic SEO optimizes for ranking high in a list of links, GEO optimizes for being named, cited or recommended inside the answer itself.

-That shifts the levers from keyword rankings towards three things: being reachable for AI live-retrieval crawlers, being recognisable in the models' training data, and being structurally answerable for the questions real users ask.
-Classic SEO signals (content, authority, technical hygiene) still matter, but their weight and exact mechanics differ from pure SERP optimisation.
+That shifts the levers from keyword rankings towards three things: being reachable for AI live-retrieval crawlers, being recognizable in the models' training data, and having content the model can extract answers from.
+Classic SEO signals (content, authority, technical hygiene) still matter, but their weight and exact mechanics differ from pure SERP optimization.

-Achtung.app measures GEO without training it: the tool tells brands where they stand in AI answers and which third-party sources the AI currently prefers.
+Achtung.app measures GEO without prescribing how to do it: the tool tells brands where they stand in AI answers and which third-party sources the AI currently prefers.
 What brands do with that — content, PR, technical fixes — stays their decision.

 More on this: